marciof/Eon/specification/Specification.md

 ## Function ##

 A function is a sequence composed of a function followed by zero or more expression arguments.
-It extends the *Map* type by ordering keys.
+It extends the *List* type.

 Calling a function creates a new scope composed of the arguments, each one deferred, and then is evaluated within the new scope, returning the result.